 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Our family usually draws names and we have a limit to spend on each person.
 Next year we decided to do something out of the ordinary and have a 'thrift store gift Christmas'.
-It will be fun to see how many more gifts you can buy for a person on your list.

 Each holiday season we join with our loved ones in sharing centuries-old traditions such as exchanging gifts, festive foods, and family get-togethers.
 We traditionally do this in my family by me screaming at the children to clean their rooms for a week.